-HanaHana 花華 is an artistic VR experience created by the artist Mélodie Mousset together with VR engineer Naëm Baron in 2017.
+HanaHana 花華 is an artistic VR experience created by the artist Mélodie Mousset.
+The beta version developed together with VR engineer Naëm Baron was released in 2017.

 Imagine if Minecraft & Tilt brush met in a Salvator Dali painting.
 You are the first person player in HanaHana 花華.
 You are the life-force in a desert sandbox gameplay.
 Thanks to the simple mechanic and the eery soundscape, the immersion is instantaneous.
 Embodied in a cloud of molecules, you are granted the ability to teleport and to create.
 With teleport you can explore everywhere, with create you can grow… hands, chain of hands and everything you can think of from this root component.
 Take part in an harrowing and thrilling journey into the depths of your mind, body and senses and be part of a unique collaborative art piece in VR.

 In the first version of HanaHana 花華, creations are persistent : in each iteration of the experience, community of users collectively co-create a new, hand-made metaverse.

 The game takes its name and inspiration from the famous manga “One Piece” in which the character Nico Robin has the power to infinitely sprout and replicate her own body parts on any visible surfaces thanks the magic of the Hana Hana no Mi devil fruit.
 The VR game grants the player with the powers of Nico Robin to experience for themselves the excitement, the awe, the fear, emerging with the multiplication of our physical body in the digital space.

 - Room-scale, first person view Virtual Reality.
 Playable in walking or sitting position.

 - VR hardware: HTC Vive, Oculus (coming soon)

 - Special exhibition installation: player space with haptic enhancements (real sand), holographic effect for non-playing audience, contextual art pieces.